-The Trustee of the PwC Pension Fund (the "Fund") has prepared the following statement in response to the Department for Work and Pensions Climate Change Governance and Reporting requirements and guidance (June 2021), which is built on the recommendations of the Taskforce on Climate-Related Financial Disclosures ("TCFD").
+The Trustee of the PwC Pension Fund (the "Fund") has prepared the following statement in response to the Department for Work and Pensions Climate Change Governance and Reporting requirements and guidance (October 2022), which is built on the recommendations of the Taskforce on Climate-Related Financial Disclosures ("TCFD").
+This is the second TCFD statement produced by the Trustee, and it covers the period from 1 April 2023 to 31 March 2024, the Scheme year.

 The regulation sets out four elements and a summary of the Fund's position against each element is given below: